Domain size asymptotics for Markov logic networks: Introduction

 Basic knowledge about first-order logic will be assumed (see e.g. \cite{EF, Gor}).
 If a sequence of logical variables is denoted by $\bar{x}$ (say) then it is assumed that all entries in $\bar{x}$ are different (i.e. if $\bar{x} = (x_1, \ldots, x_k)$ then $x_i \neq x_j$ whenever $i \neq j$).
 By a {\em language} (also called {\em signature} or {\em vocabulary}) we mean a finite set of relation symbols $\sigma$ where all relation symbols in $\sigma$ have arity $\geq 1$ and the identity symbol `$=$' does not belong to $\sigma$.
+If $R \in \sigma$ then $\mr{ar}(R)$ denotes its arity.
 If $\sigma$ is a language then $FO(\sigma)$ is the set of first-order formulas that can be formed by using symbols in $\sigma$ and the identity symbol `$=$'.
 If a formula in $FO(\sigma)$ is denoted by $\varphi(\bar{x})$ (where $\bar{x}$ is a finite sequence of logical variables) then it is assumed that every free variable in the formula denoted by $\varphi(\bar{x})$ occurs in $\bar{x}$ and that every variable that occurs in $\bar{x}$ is a free variable of the formula denoted by $\varphi(\bar{x})$.
-First-order structures will be denoted by calligraphic letters $\mcA$, $\mcB$, etc. If $\varphi(x_1, \ldots, x_k) \in FO(\sigma)$ and $\mcA$ is a $\sigma$-structure with domain $A$ (i.e. an interpretation of all relations in $\sigma$ on the domain $A$), then we let the notation `$\varphi(\mcA)$' denote the set of $k$-tuples of elements from the domain of $\mcA$ that satisfy $\varphi(x_1, \ldots, x_k)$, or equivalently,
+A first-order formula is called {\em quantifier-free} if it contains no quantifier, that is, if it is composed by using only atomic formulas and connectives among $\neg, \wedge, \vee, \rightarrow$, and $\leftrightarrow$.
+First-order structures will be denoted by calligraphic letters $\mcA$, $\mcB$, etc. and unless something else is said their domains are denoted by the corresponding noncalligraphic letters $A$, $B$, etc. If $\varphi(x_1, \ldots, x_k) \in FO(\sigma)$ and $\mcA$ is a $\sigma$-structure with domain $A$ (i.e. an interpretation of all relations in $\sigma$ on the domain $A$), then we let the notation `$\varphi(\mcA)$' denote the set of $k$-tuples of elements from the domain of $\mcA$ that satisfy $\varphi(x_1, \ldots, x_k)$, or equivalently,

 If $\varphi$ is a sentence (formula without free variables) and $\mcA \models \varphi$, then we let $\varphi(\mcA)$ be the set containing only the empty sequence, and otherwise we let $\varphi(\mcA)$ be the empty set.
 If $R \in \sigma$ is a relation symbol then $R^\mcA$ denotes its interpretation in the $\sigma$-structure $\mcA$, and it follows that $R(\mcA) = R^\mcA$.
 Let $R$ be a $k$-ary relation on a set $A$.
 We say that $R$ is {\em irreflexive and symmetric} if the following holds: (a) $R(a_1, \ldots, a_k)$ implies that all $a_1, \ldots, a_k$ are different, and (b) if $R(a_1, \ldots, a_k)$ holds then, for every permutation $\tau$ of $\{1, \ldots, k\}$, $R(a_{\tau(1)}, \ldots, a_{\tau(k)})$ holds.